yarwest/dtld_parsing/README.md

 ## Loading the dataset

-### Python

 1. Download data & DTLD_Labels_v2.0.zip from https://cloudstore.uni-ulm.de/training/DTLD

-2. Create a virtual Python environment in which we can install dependencies required by the parsing scripts:
+2. In order to isolate dependencies between different Python projects and prevent conflicting requirements, it is a best practice to use virtual environments.
+More info can be found [here](https://virtualenv.pypa.io/en/latest/).
+Create a virtual Python environment in which we can install dependencies required by the parsing scripts:

 `python3 -m venv .venv`